-A share valuer must be appointed by the shareholders at each AGM.
-The term of office for a share valuer is from the end of the meeting at which they were appointed to the end of the next AGM.
+A share valuer must be appointed by the shareholders at each annual general meeting.
+The term of office for a share valuer is from the end of the meeting at which they were appointed to the end of the next annual general meeting.

-A share valuer must be a member of the New Zealand Society of Accountants or a member, fellow or associate of an approved association of accountants constituted in some part of the Commonwealth outside New Zealand.
+A share valuer must be a member of the New Zealand Society of Accountants or a member, fellow, or associate of an approved association of accountants constituted in some part of the Commonwealth outside New Zealand.
 The auditor may also act as the share valuer.